AdobeDocs/media-analytics.en/help/getting-started/prereqs.md

 1. **View additional prerequisites for your implementation method**

-      Depending on how you plan to implement the Streaming Media Collection Add-on, view the prerequisites for either of the following implementation methods:
+      Depending on how you plan to implement the Streaming Media Collection, view the prerequisites for either of the following implementation methods:

       * [Prerequisites for Adobe Analytics-only implementations](/help/implementation/media-sdk/setup/prerequisites-analytics.md)